jimhigson/oboe.js-website/content/why.md

 the convenience of DOM parsing with the speed and fluidity of SAX parsing.

-This page visualises how streaming speeds up applications.
+This page visualises using streaming to speed up web applications.
 See also [Oboe.js vs. SAX vs. DOM](parsers).

 Downloading REST resources